-LITTLETON, CO–Stephen Walker is quietly considering leaving PeakView Community Church after another disheartening morning at church.
+LITTLETON, CO –Stephen Walker is quietly considering leaving PeakView Community Church after another disheartening morning at church.

-“I’m not sure how much longer I can take this,” he said to reporters as he strutted across the parking lot.
+“I’m not sure how much longer I can take this,” he said to reporters head as he strutted across the parking lot.
 And what is driving Walker up the wall?
 Errors on the slides during worship.

-“Every week it’s the same — just about every song has bad capitalization, wrong hyphenation, missing punctuation, or poor syncopation of the lines to what we’re singing,” he said.
+“Every week it’s the same — just about every song has bad capitalization, wrong hyphenation, missing punctuation, poor syncopation of the lines to what we’re singing,” he said.

-“I’m really not sure who is putting together those slides but I’m certain they skipped class in freshman English the day they went over punctuation.”
+“I’m really not sure who is putting together those slides but I’m certain they skipped class freshman English the day they went over punctuation.”

 Sources tell us that Walker isn’t alone in his concerns.
 Local high school English teacher Marilyn Powell is having difficulties, too.